fluss-rd/fluss/user/README.md

-# Fluss admin
+# Fluss user

-It's the web app for the administrator users of the Fluss platform.
+It's the web app for the final users of Fluss platform.

-Hola

 ## Getting Started